UK Prince Harry and Duchess Meghan expecting second child | DW | 14.02.2021

 The Duke and Duchess of Sussex are said to be overjoyed at the news.
 The baby will be eighth in line to the British throne.

-Britain's Prince Harry and his wife, Meghan, the Duchess of Sussex, announced on Sunday that they are expecting their second child.
+Britain's Prince Harry and his wife, Meghan, the Duchess of Sussex, announced on Sunday that they were expecting their second child.

 "We can confirm that Archie is going to be a big brother," a spokesperson for the couple told the Press Association.